Asking questions in German ...

 1. Basic Questions

-To learn how to use these words in a question, we have to turn our attention to some German Grammar rules.
+To learn how to use these words, we have to turn our attention to some German Grammar rules.
 Usually, a basic w-question uses this sentence construction:

 W-Word